 The candid narrative rambles, shuttling back and forth across her life, but returns again and again to Lessing.
 Despite the title of Diski’s book, she writes of pent up frustration, anger and ingratitude towards the woman to whom she believes she should feel gratitude, for Doris Lessing was in some way the only family Diski could lay claim to.
 Perhaps without Lessing she would not have become an author of eighteen books?
 It did make me wonder if Diski becoming an author was also an act of defiance?

 My thoughts on why this woman chose to write a memoir are related to her early life experiences.
-She needed to set the record straight, to let people know that the rebellious, troubled girl who been told over and over, by neglectful, abusive parents, teachers and doctors that she would never amount to anything.
-And that she was ‘other’ and possessed more worth, intelligence and potential than the narrative which enshrouded her.
+She needed to set the record straight.
+To let people know that the rebellious, troubled girl who been told over and over, by neglectful, abusive parents, teachers and doctors that she would never amount to anything, that she possessed more worth, intelligence and potential than the narrative which enshrouded her.
 Diski fought her whole life to prove she existed; that she was a person to be loved.
 It was pleasing to learn that she became a mother to a daughter whom she loved dearly and that she and Diski’s partner were with her throughout her last struggle with life.